 - Welcome talk

 - Buffet lunch with the opportunity to meet and chat to current students

 - Campus tour including lecture blocks, library, and accommodation

-- Optional visit to our Harnhill Farm and Fossehill Equestrian Centre
+- Optional visits to a nearby farm used by our students and Fossehill Equestrian Centre

 Worried about the cost of getting to us for an open day?

 If you're unable to make any of the dates/times above, please get in touch.